chaunnybby7/chaunnysreactportfolio/README.md

 ## Description

-This is another updated portfolio, focusing on the frontend of web development.
+This is another updated portfolio, focusing on the frontend and backend of web development using React.

 For this particular portfolio, I've used HTML, React and Javascript.